Life isn’t an audition.

 |Juries and Recitals||N/A|

 For the Master of Music degree, chamber music majors must take six of the required 12 graduate course credits (listed above) in chamber music literature.
-The Artist Diploma also requires six credits in graduate courses (as listed above) to be taken in chamber music literature.
-This requirement may be fulfilled in the following ways:

 Each student must give two recitals over the two years of the program, at least one with an emphasis on chamber music repertoire.
 Two juries are also required, with repertoire at the discretion of the instrumental teacher.
-Since the programs will require each student’s full attention, the faculty reserves the right to restrict outside employment of students.
+Since the program will require each student’s full attention, the faculty reserves the right to restrict outside employment of students.